Fact-checked by the onlinepaydaynews.com editorial team

 Are seniors specifically protected by any of the 2026 consumer protection law changes?

 While the 2026 rules apply broadly, the CFPB’s Digital Markets Unit has specifically flagged algorithmic lending models that disproportionately deny or penalize older borrowers as potential ECOA violations.
-Seniors targeted by fraudulent lenders have additional remedies — our guide on how seniors can fight back against loan scams outlines the current legal tools available.
+Seniors targeted by fraudulent lenders have additional remedies.
+Our guide on how seniors can fight back against loan scams outlines the current legal tools available.